Maurice H. Webster: Chess Pavilion

 Ever since the 1930s, North Avenue Beach had been a popular summer spot for Chicagoans to gather and play chess.
 In the 1950s, Laurens Hammond, chairman of the board of the Hammond Organ Company and a chess lover himself, donated $90,000 for the construction of a new Chess Pavilion at North Beach.
 Maurice Webster, Hammond's friend, was commissioned to design the Pavilion.

 The Pavilion, a modern open-air structure made of Indiana limestone and sweeping concrete forms, is both "architectural and a sculptural work of art".
 A seating area covered by a thin, wing-like roof overlooks Lake Michigan.
 Five-foot tall sculptures of king and queen chess pieces flank the area, while other pieces are incised in limestone.
 These were created by artist Boris Gilbertson.

 The Chess Pavilion was opened in 1957.
 That year, it received a citation of merit from the Chicago Chapter of the American Institute of Architects.
 It has been delighting people ever since.
 Blair Kamin, architecture critic for the Chicago Tribune, wrote the Pavilion is "at once a sculptural object, an orienting device and a lively people place".
-In 2016, it earned a honorable mention for the Leicester B. Holland prize.
+In 2016, it earned an honorable mention for the Leicester B. Holland prize.